fiacobelli/qsolog/README.md

 ## Features (for the more techy user)
-These were generated with AI.
+These features and following specs were generated with AI.

 ### Main Log Screen
 - All QSOs listed with country flag, callsign, name, location (QTH + state/province + country), band, mode, distance, and tags